Content Strategy

 • Audience: Providers, hospital administrators, agents/brokers

-• Objectives: To answer whether the content was findable, engaging, and usable, find content gaps, and identify ways to stand out from competitors.
+• Objectives: To answer whether the content was findable, engaging, and usable, find content gaps, and identify differentiators.

 • Actions: With the Screaming Frog tool, I built an inventory of the pages and created a keep/edit/delete list.
 I established analysis criteria and analyzed site analytics and content.

-• Deliverables: Keep/Edit/Delete list of URLs, slide deck with findings and recommendations, and site inventory.
+• Deliverables: Keep/Edit/Delete list of URLs, content audit slide deck with findings and recommendations, site inventory.

 • Findings: The audit found that the site had relevant and high-quality editorial content, but the search tool lacked enough topics to be useful.
 There were also a lot of content gaps and a lack of compelling imagery.
 The content was often targeted to a general audience, but the different segments had very distinct needs.